EU banks in Russia after Navalny: business as usual

 EU banks still operating in Russia are squirming to show they're abandoning their ever-more toxic client — but actions speak louder than words.

-Austria's top lender, Raiffeisen Bank International (RBI), which made €1.8bn profit in Russia last year, told EUobserver on Monday (19 February) its "plan is not affected by the recent developments".
+Austria's top lender, Raiffeisen Bank International (RBI), which made €1.8bn in pre-tax profit in Russia last year, told EUobserver on Monday (19 February) its "plan is not affected by the recent developments".

 Join EUobserver today